EngineeringLast Updated Aug 5, 20247 min read

 Many enterprises still struggle to get security right.
-To protect their business, it is critical they focus on security during the entire infrastructure and application lifecycle, including continuous integration (CI).
+To protect their business, it is critical they focus on security during the entire infrastructure and application lifecycle, including continuous integration and delivery (CI/CD).
 CI/CD is a great place to implement different security layers because CI/CD is all about automation.
-It is a natural place to remove the insecure human element and reduce the number of holes in the layers by automating processes.
+Automating your development processes reduces the number of holes in the layers by removing the insecure human element.

-Developers are becoming more autonomous as they transition to a DevOps way of working, with more people requiring access to production systems.
-These developers are not security experts, and security teams are not developers, but with this increased autonomy, development teams must learn how to deliver quality applications securely.
+As developers become more autonomous and transition to a DevOps way of working, more people will need access to production systems.
+These developers are not security experts, and security teams are not developers.
+With increased autonomy, development teams must learn how to deliver quality applications securely.

 Secure CI/CD pipelines for the enterprise

 These days, instead of having just a firewall or outer security edge, most organizations build in multiple defense layers to minimize security risk.
-One of the best places for developers to add security mechanisms is in continuous integration/continuous delivery (CI/CD) pipelines.
+One of the best places for developers to add security mechanisms is in CI/CD pipelines.
 These pipelines can include many fully-automated protective measures to cover many of your security requirements.

 In this post, we will describe security mechanisms you can employ to better secure CI/CD pipelines while enabling developers to push their code, quickly and safely.